Josee9988/bashAliases/README.md

 ### Easy extract

-- **extract $1**: Use extract + your compressed file and it will use the right decompressor. (.tar.bz2, .tar.gz, .bz2, .rar, .gz, .tar, .tbz2, .tgz, .zip, .z, .7z).
+- **extract $1**: Use extract + your compressed file and it will use the right decompresser. (.tar.bz2, .tar.gz, .bz2, .rar, .gz, .tar, .tbz2, .tgz, .zip, .z, .7z).

 ### Mariadb.service (mysql)

 - **startmaria**: For starting mariadb.service
 - **stopmaria**: For stopping mariadb.service
 - **statusmaria**: For knowing the status of mariadb.service
-- **usemaria**: For joining mysql as a root using password
+- **usemaria**: For joining mysql as root using a password

 ### Git